masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 ```

-The previous code WILL call `fun` every cycle, but in some cycles the inputs
+The previous code WILL call `work` every cycle, but in some cycles the inputs
 will be invalid.
 This is one of the main Pyrope differences with other HDLs.
 In
 languages like Verilog, modules can not be conditionally called.
 Pyrope allows
 it by toggling the inputs valids.
 The module can decide how to handle it.